piyush-c04/DJ-Practicals/README.md

 # DJ-Practicals
-Collection of Resources for any Student in Need
+Collection of Resources for any Student in Need (Change Branch for Different Subjects)